 TSL 3520.
 Language and Cultural Understanding.
 The course is designed to provide students with information and skills concerning the education of students who have limited English proficiency (LEP).
 The course addresses recognizing the need for training in order to work with LEP students and focuses on cross cultural understanding and methods of teaching speakers of other languages.
 It also focuses on working with the families of the LEP students.
-This course has been designated as an International/Diversity Course.
 Ten hours of field experience are required for course completion.
 3 semester hours credit.
 [A]

 TSL 4081.
 TESOL Issues & Practices.
 This course is designed to integrate the theories and principles of the teaching of English to speakers of other languages and applying them to classroom instruction.
 ESOL methodology and curriculum will be emphasized as they relate to current best practice in ESOL instruction.
 The student will increase and apply knowledge and skills in the uniform core curriculum relevant to this content area.
 Ten hours of field experience are required for course completion.
-This course has been designated as an International/Diversity Course.
 Prerequisite: TSL 3520.
 3 semester hours credit.
 [A]